-The Human Resources Department acquired commercial insurance for primary group medical and long-term disability insurance.
+The Human Resources Department acquired commercial insurance for primary group medical and longterm disability insurance.
 Unemployment insurance benefits are self-insured and administered by the Human Resources Department within the Employee Benefits Insurance Internal Service Fund (ISF).
 Professional Firefighters and Deputy Sheriffs Associations also administer commercial group medical insurance plans available for their members.

-The Ventura County Health Care Plan (VCHCP), administered by the Health Care Agency, provides a County self-insured medical plan for County employees.
-In addition, a separate self-insured plan is offered to certain other County employees and to related clinic employees through their employers.
-A state Healthy Families plan is also available from VCHCP.
-Excess commercial coverage is also purchased for VCHCP.
+The Ventura County Health Care Plan (VCHCP), administered by the Health Care Agency, provides a County medical plan for County employees.
+In addition, plans are offered to affiliated clinics and small group employees through their employers, as well as Ventura County Deputy Sheriffs Association (VCDSA).
+Excess commercial coverage is also purchased by VCHCP.

-The Risk Management Department within the General Insurance ISF administers the commercial and self-insurance aspects of the County's casualty risk programs.
-General liability is self-insured to \$1,000,000 per occurrence, as of July 1, 2014, thereafter, covered by excess commercial liability insurance up to \$32 million per occurrence.
+The Risk Management Department within the General Insurance ISF administers the commercial and selfinsurance aspects of the County's casualty risk programs.
+General liability is self-insured to \$1,000,000 per occurrence, and thereafter covered by excess commercial liability insurance up to \$42 million per occurrence.

 In October 2004, the County joined the California State Association of Counties (CSAC) Excess Insurance Authority, a joint powers authority, for property and earthquake coverage.
-The Authority was formed in 1979 by and for California counties and currently has - participating counties, and a number of other public entities.
+The Authority was formed in 1979 by and for California counties and currently has 55 participating counties, and a number of other public entities.
 The Authority is governed by a Board of Directors composed of one director from each member county appointed by each member county's Board of Supervisors, and five other public entity Board members.
 The Authority annually issues an audited Comprehensive Annual Financial Report.
 Through participation in the Authority, risk is pooled (shared) among the pool participants.
 Accordingly, the premiums are reported as insurance expenses in the General Liability Internal Service Fund as required by GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues.

 Medical malpractice liability insurance provides liability coverage on a claims made basis, up to \$50 million per incident for the County, and \$3,000,000 per occurrence for individually named physicians, with a \$100,000 per occurrence deductible.
 Medical malpractice claims made coverage includes a retroactive date of October 1, 1986.
 Tail coverage for events that occurred prior to October 1, 1986 but have not yet been reported is self-insured.
 In March 2004, the County began participating in the BETA Healthcare Group, a joint powers authority, for the purpose of purchasing medical malpractice insurance.
 This risk-sharing pool program, established as a cost effective alternative to the commercial insurance market, is structured like a traditional insurer in that members are not assessed for excess pool losses.
-Coverage was renewed in July 2016.
+Coverage was renewed in July 2017.

 The unpaid claims liabilities included in the General Insurance fund are based on actuarial studies and include amounts for claims incurred but not reported including loss adjustment expenses.
-Beginning with fiscal year 1994-95, the General Insurance liabilities were discounted at 5.5 percent.
-Due to decline of the economy and interest rates, for the actuarial report as of June 30, 2011, the discount rate for the General Insurance liability has been lowered to 3.0 percent.
+The discount rate for the General Insurance liability is 3.0 percent.
 The revenue received, including interest, and contribution funded liabilities, and net position are sufficient to meet liabilities as they come due.